Tips to transform your garden while you’ve extra time on your hands

 ...take out a week to put in a pond

-If you have a week or a few weekends to spare and you’re looking for a high-impact, high-reward garden idea then you might want to consider adding a pond to your garden.
+If you’re looking for a high-impact, high-reward garden idea then you might want to consider adding a pond to your garden.
 It adds colour, light, movement and even sound to your outdoor space.
 And it’s a great way to attract wildlife like insects and birds.

 ...grow a vegetable garden in a month